-Double-clicking certain tools in the Tools panel opens an Options dialog box, where you can control the default behavior for the selected tool.
+Double-clicking certain tools in the Tools panel opens an Options dialog box, where you can control the behavior for the selected tool.
 The Pencil tool options include:

-• Fidelity.
+- Fidelity.
 This option determines how far apart anchor points are added as you drag.
 Smooth results in fewer points and smoother curves, but also less accurately matching the path you draw.
-More accurate means more anchor points and a path closer to what you draw, although this can make the lines appear choppy.

-- Fill New Pencil Strokes.
+More accurate means more anchor points and a path closer to what you draw, although this can make the lines appear choppy. - Fill New Pencil Strokes.
 By default, pencil paths are not filled regardless of the fill color defined in the Tools panel. - Keep Selected.
 If this option is checked, the line you draw is automatically selected when you release the mouse button. - Option Key Toggles to Smooth Tool.
 As the name suggests, this allows you to quickly and temporarily switch to the Smooth tool while drawing with the Pencil tool.
-(The Smooth tool can be used to remove unnecessary points along a pencil-drawn path, removing small or jagged jumps in the path.) - Edit Selected Paths.
-If this option is checked, drawing near a selected path (based on the Within value) can change the existing path.
-This is an important distinction especially when Keep Selected is checked because you can accidentally edit the first path instead of creating a second shape. - 4.
-Set the Fidelity slider to the midpoint, uncheck all options in the lower half of the dialog box, then click OK. - 5.
-Click at the bottom-left point of the fire icon, hold down the mouse button, and begin dragging around the shape of the fire.
+(The Smooth tool can be used to remove unnecessary points along a pencildrawn path, removing small or jagged jumps in the path.) - Close Paths when Ends are within Pixels.
+Prior to the 2014 release of Illustrator CC, you had to press Option/Alt to create a closed path with the Pencil tool.
+In the 2014 CC release, holding the modifier key was no longer necessary to create a closed path.